leannenorthrop/gulp-templates/README.md

 # gulp-templates
 Simple templates for simple web sites.
+Several templates are available each in own branch.

 ## Installation

 * Download template from appropriate branch or clone repository
+* If you don't have gulp then `npm install --global gulp`
 * `npm install`
-* If you don't have gulp then `npm install --global gulp`